melontini/andromeda-wiki/docs/items/README.md

 description: Item related tweaks
 ---

+### Lockpick 🔓 (0.7.0+)

+A creative only item, which allows opening things that you shouldn't.

+As of 0.7.0 you can pick:

+* Villager inventories.

 ### Slightly Better Item Names ⚒⛏ (0.4.5+)

 Shows item durability (in %) if durability is < 100% or item count if count is > 1